whusym/Cilia-segmentation-pytorch-tiramisu/README.md

 ```
 It should pop up your default browser, and the next step is just to open `demo.ipynb` and follow the instructions there.

+## Data Processing
+There are in total 211 videos (each with 100 frames) of cilia data.
+But in our network, we only take the first frame of it (because although cilia moves in these frames, the range is still not much.
+We do not take the mean of 100 frames, because the mean would protentially also confuse the network.
+So we just still to the first one.)

+Next, we separate these 211 images and their corresponding masks into training and validiation sets.
+We have different sizes of the training set in our experiment but in the end the ratio between training and validation datasets is around 9:1.
+(Because we need to choose a trained model based on the performance on the validation set.)

 ## Results
 Our best final result is 45.81168, which is an average IoU score for all 114 testing cilia videos/images.
 Here is an example of what our results are like: